 - Minus: Current Civilian Earnings, what you actually earn in civilian work

-- Minus: CSC Invalidity Pension offset (employer-funded portion)
+- Minus: CSC Invalidity Pension offset (Commonwealth-funded portion only)

 - Equals: Weekly Incapacity Payment